vlazed/FE-Player-Template/README.md

 # FE-Player-Template
 An open-source, code-based, rbxm-suite package that provides a framework for experienced scripters or animators of any level or both to reanimate a character or their accessories and a system to switch between different reanimations nonintrusively.

-This framework uses the Nexo Animator as a base for R6, with 4eyes's Network Ownership Library as an additive, and a hybrid of Nexo R6 and kuraga's [R15 Reanimation](https://v3rmillion.net/showthread.php?tid=1073859) for R15.
+This framework uses the Nexo Animator as a base for R6 and a hybrid of Nexo R6 and kuraga's [R15 Reanimation](https://v3rmillion.net/showthread.php?tid=1073859) for R15, with 4eyes's Network Ownership Library as an additive layer for ownership.

 ## Note
 This framework is currently in alpha.
 Thus, the information provided below and the source code may change at any given point.